-- Antonie Philips van Leeuwenhoek discovered a great number of living things under the microscope.
+- Antonie Philips van Leeuwenhoek discovered a great number of living things or life forms under the microscope.
 But he did not correlate their existence with diseases.
-So, this observation was considered as the first description of microorganisms.
+So, this observation was considered the first description of microorganisms.

 - Sir John Pringle was the first scientist to propose using antiseptics in hospitals and quarters.

 - Alexander Gordon was the first scientist to describe the contagious nature of puerperal fever.
 He also suggested that doctors who treated the patient must wash well to avoid being infected.

 - John Goodsir was one of the first people to correlate disease with a specific microorganism.
 He examined the vomiting of a diseased person under the microscope and found microorganisms, which he called Sarcina ventriculi.